chrisstephenmiller/boilerplate/README.md

 ### `yarn start-prod`

-- Starts the server only, which serves a production build on [localhost:8080](localhost:8080) ("yarn build" must have been run previously)
+- Starts the server only, which serves the api and a production client build [localhost:8080](localhost:8080) ("yarn build" must have been run previously)